 Wind Generation.
 Evergy has been expanding wind energy production in the Midwest for years.
-With over 4,300 megawatts of wind generation capacity that we own or have under contract, our wind portfolio helps fuel Kansas' state ranking as the third largest producer of renewable energy generation as a percentage of total generation in the United States.
+With the acquisition of the 199-megawatt Persimmon Creek Wind Farm in 2023, we now own or have under contract over 4,500 megawatts of wind generation capacity.
+Our wind portfolio helps fuel Kansas' state ranking as the third largest producer of renewable energy generation as a percentage of total generation in the United States.